 Artificial intelligence is set to disrupt many industries, and the Ottawa area is poised to grab a slice of the action.
 That was the message delivered last Thursday to 550 attendees at Impact AI, the city’s first industry conference on artificial intelligence.

-Chinese artificial intelligence start-up SenseTime raises $620M for its facial recognition technology
+Chinese artificial intelligence start-up SenseTime raises $620M for its facial recognition technology (TELEGRAPH)

 The latest investment in SenseTime came from Fidelity International, Hopu Capital, Silver Lake, and Tiger Global.